End-of-life care: Spirituality and religion

 Spirituality is thought to be of increased importance to an individual's wellbeing during a terminal illness or toward the end-of-life.
+For example, most cancer patients report some level of spirituality or religiosity, but nearly half report some degree of spiritual struggle at the end-of-life.
 Pastoral/spiritual care has a particular significance in end of life care, and is considered an essential part of palliative care by the WHO.
 In palliative care, responsibility for spiritual care is shared by the whole team, with leadership given by specialist practitioners such as pastoral care workers.
-The palliative care approach to spiritual care may, however, be transferred to other contexts and to individual practice.'
+The palliative care approach to spiritual care may, however, be transferred to other contexts and to individual practice.